"A relatively new once-a-day antiepileptic drug (AED) is as effective as an older standard one given twice daily, according to a randomized trial.

 The peak plasma levels (Cmax) and the area under the curve (AUC) of clobazam are dose-proportional over the dose range of 10-80 mg following single- or multiple-dose administration of ONFI.
 Based on a population pharmacokinetic analysis, the pharmacokinetics of clobazam are linear from 5-160 mg/day.
 Clobazam is converted to N-desmethylclobazam which has about 1/5 the activity of clobazam.
 The estimated mean elimination half-lives (t½) of clobazam and Ndesmethylclobazam were 36-42 hours and 71-82 hours, respectively.

 Clobazam is rapidly and extensively absorbed following oral administration.
-The time to peak concentrations (Tmax) of clobazam tablets under fasted conditions ranged from 0.5 to 4 hours after single- or multiple-dose administrations.
+The time to peak concentrations (Tmax) of clobazam tablets under fasted conditions Revised: December 2014 Page 16 of 36 ranged from 0.5 to 4 hours after single- or multiple-dose administrations.
 The relative bioavailability of clobazam tablets compared to an oral solution is approximately 100%.
 After single dose administration of the oral suspension under fasted conditions, the Tmax ranged from 0.5 to 2 hours.
-Based on exposure (Cmax and AUC) of clobazam, ONFI tablets and suspension were shown to have similar bioavailability under fasted condition.
+Based on exposure (Cmax and AUC) of clobazam, ONFI tablets and suspension were shown to have similar bioavailability under fasted conditions.
 The administration of ONFI tablets with food or when crushed in applesauce does not affect absorption.
 Although not studied, the oral bioavailability of the oral suspension is unlikely to be affected under fed conditions.

-The polymorphic CYP2C19 is the major contributor to the metabolism of the pharmacologically active N-desmethylclobazam [see CLINICAL PHARMACOLOGY].
-In CYP2C19 poor metabolizers, levels of N-desmethylclobazam were 5fold higher in plasma and 2- to 3-fold higher in the urine than in CYP2C19 extensive metabolizers.
+The polymorphic CYP2C19 is the major contributor to the metabolism of the pharmacologically active N-desmethylclobazam [see Pharmacogenomics].
+In CYP2C19 poor metabolizers, levels of N-desmethylclobazam were 5-fold higher in plasma and 2- to 3-fold higher in the urine than in CYP2C19 extensive metabolizers.

 Population pharmacokinetic analyses showed that the clearance of clobazam is lower in elderly subjects compared to other age groups (ages 2 to 64).
 Dosing should be adjusted in the elderly [see DOSAGE AND ADMINISTRATION].